Emik03/KeepCoding/Documentation/KeepCoding_RoutineBase.md

 }
 ```
 ### Remarks
-[RoutineBase](KeepCoding_RoutineBase.md 'KeepCoding.RoutineBase') provides the general functionality that different types of [Routine](KeepCoding_Routine.md 'KeepCoding.Routine') share in common with.
-As each different type of [Routine](KeepCoding_Routine.md 'KeepCoding.Routine') gives different amounts of generics, this base [class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class 'https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class') is therefore non-generic and provides every method that doesn't require it.
-This can therefore be used as a way of passing in an ambiguous type of [Routine](KeepCoding_Routine.md 'KeepCoding.Routine').
+[RoutineBase](KeepCoding_RoutineBase.md 'KeepCoding.RoutineBase') provides the general functionality that different types of routines share in common with.
+As each different type of routine gives different amounts of generics, this base [class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class 'https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class') is therefore non-generic and provides every method that doesn't require it.
+This can therefore be used as a way of passing in an ambiguous type of routine.

 | Properties | |